 Commuter Assistants (CAs) are upperclassmen students who have demonstrated leadership, involvement, and commitment to campus that make them an excellent role-model and resource for incoming students.
 All CA’s are currently or have been a commuter themselves so they understand the unique challenges and opportunities involved with commuting to campus.

 I’m an incoming commuter student, how can I participate in this program?

 If you are an incoming new commuter student (and have less than 30 hours in college credit) you are eligible to participate!
-Interested students can sign up during any of the New Student or Transfer Student Orientation Conferences, we will be hosting a session specifically for commuter students, or you can fill out the Commuter Student Assistant Program Participant Form to request to join the program.
+Interested students can sign up during any of the New Student or Transfer Student Orientation Conferences, we will be hosting a session specifically for commuter students or you can fill out the form when it becomes available in April 2018 online.

 When will I meet my CA and group?

 Interested students will submit a request to join the program after which they will be assigned to a specific peer group and CA. Your CA will contact you via email before the semester begins.
 You will meet your CA during the first week of August at the mandatory Commuter Student Welcome Event during Weeks of Welcome.

 The Commuter Assistant Program offers you the opportunity to connect with other new students, learn “insider tips” on how to succeed from experienced upperclassmen, and receive information on useful campus information and resources.
 This program may also help you:

 - Establish UH as your “home away from home”

 - Explore campus and discover the best places to eat, study and socialize